geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 We will get.
 Yeah, postly issue if the compiles sales and we will cry out.
 Yeah.
 And unlike now, we can call it product perfas.
 Very important that opened policy using. ��q ossversion of anything.

 ##### **Geohot** [[00:56:00](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3360)]
 Um, yeah, that was a new model we want to merge.
 We've been on a latest version for a while, which is actually a really nice upgrade.
 Yes.
-That we want to keep that going forward. 느�ide Naj, that's been working.
+That we want to keep that going forward. �ide Naj, that's been working.
 Sometimes we just have.
 New malls.
 And then I failed for weird reasons, but I guess one of those.
 It was just fixed so I think there's one more.

 ##### **Geohot** [[00:56:20](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=3380)]
 that I'll check it again.
 Okay sounds good.
 Okay I think let's say it for a